macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

       // Also print to the console that the query failed, and give some helpful pointers console.log("Query FAILED.");
       console.log("Did your sentence end with a valid channel name?");
-      console.log("Have you invited Taskbot to join the requested channel?");
+      console.log("Have you invited TaskBot to join the requested channel?");
     }
   };
 });